Literature

 Robert Picirilli pub 2011,

 FCPS available in PDF format (77MB in several small files) cost £20.
-Contact the This email address is being protected from spambots.
-You need JavaScript enabled to view it.,
+Contact the

 A very fine work based mainly on primary sources that are effectively only available in the Library of Congress and the Centre des Archives d'Outre-Mer in Aix-en-Provence (CAOM)